sodexx7/BlockMagic_Swap/PeriodAdjust.md

 1.  test todo

-    1. When user open many legs, how to dea with the relationships between leg and shares
+    1. When user open many legs each time, how to dea with the relationships between leg and shares
     2. pariLegConfigs add
     3. test bankrupt
     4. test case should add 1: add the relatd legInfo 2: add SwapDealInfo 3: make sure all related data is correct.